 P144 is a dumbbell-shaped pond of 9.6 acres that drains to Floodwood Pond.
 Although visible from the Floodwood Road, the two pond segments are difficult to access due to surrounding bog mat.
 The pond was first surveyed by ALSC in 1984 which caught brown bullhead, yellow perch, golden shiner and central mudminnow.
 Mean depth is 8 feet and maximum depth is 15 feet.
-The darkly-stained water of P144 has a pH of 6.46, ANC of 54 μ eq/l and specific conductivity of 18.5 μ mhos.
+The darkly-stained water of P144 has a pH of 6.46, ANC of 54 $\mu$ eq/l and specific conductivity of 18.5 $\mu$ mhos.
 A 1993 pre-reclamation survey determined that the pond's outlet is unsuitable for a barrier dam.
 Largemouth bass were transferred to P144 from Lake Colby in 1995, but staff angling efforts in 1999 failed to capture that species.

 Unnamed Pond C-P144 will be managed as a warmwater pond to preserve its native fishes in the presence of non-native species.
-Another transfer of largemouth bass will be made during the five-year scope of this plan.
+Largemouth bass could to introduced to diversify the fishery.